nikhilg1312/Real_Estate_Management/README.md

 In Real Estate i.e. Residential Property (Apartment, Plot), Commercial Property (Shops, Office) and Industrial Property are posted at a common place for performing the transaction such as Selling, Renting and Buying.
 In every country, it is one of the highest influencing markets and currently many applications are available which provides information about Real Estate.
-Combo Document database,Graph Database and Key-Value pair is used to tackle this use case efficiently.
+Combo of Document database,Graph Database and Key-Value pair is used to tackle this use case efficiently.

 Steps to install arangoDB : https://www.arangodb.com/docs/stable/installation-windows.html